 Cross of the Bay

-A few meters to the South of Manchones reef lies a cross that cares for and protects the men who go to sea daily for sustenance.
-Initiated by Ramon Bravo, this cross is a forward-thinking monument designed to relieve visitor stress to the reef years before MUSA was conceived.
+A few meters South of Manchones Reef lies a cross that cares for and protects the men who go to sea daily for sustenance.
+Initiated by Ramon Bravo, this cross is a forward-thinking monument designed to relieve visitor stress on the reef years before MUSA was conceived.

 To understand why the statue is there and what it represents, you must first understand the man behind it.